sammosummo/sammosummo.github.io/_posts/2018-02-17-estimating-heritability.md

 result = minimize(f, x0, method='L-BFGS-B')
 ~~~

 This produced a heritability estimate of 0.76 in about 6 seconds on my MacBook Air (2011).
-Not bad!
+Not bad for illustrative purposes, but this solution is impractically slow for real-world data sets with thousands — if not tens or even hundreds of thousands — of data points.
+It also doesn’t help improve our understanding because the most important steps (calculation of the log likelihood and the minimisation routine) are done under-the-hood by SciPy.